starikcetin/Eflatun.SceneReference/README.md

 // Get the scene GUID from a scene address.
 You can do this both in runtime and in editor.

 // First way.
-Will throw exceptions on faliure. var sceneGuid = SceneGuidToPathMapProvider.GetGuidFromAddress(sceneAddress);
+Will throw exceptions on faliure. var sceneGuid = SceneGuidToAddressMapProvider.GetGuidFromAddress(sceneAddress);

 // Second way.
-Returns a bool that represents success or failure. if(SceneGuidToPathMapProvider.TryGetGuidFromAddress(sceneAddress, out var sceneGuid)) {
+Returns a bool that represents success or failure. if(SceneGuidToAddressMapProvider.TryGetGuidFromAddress(sceneAddress, out var sceneGuid)) {
     // Success. sceneGuid is valid.
 }